-- At the time of writing (early 2018), the Frieze was only accessible via stairs, but renovations were underway to allow access for wheelchair users etc.
+- At the time of writing (early 2018), the Frieze was only accessible via stairs, but a lift has since been installed if you’re concerned about wheelchair access etc.

 - Be aware that there is no separate entrance ticket for the Frieze.
 You need a standard ticket that also gets you into the Secession’s contemporary art exhibitions.
 Is it worth it?
 For fleeting visitors, it’s an expensive dip into Klimt’s work.
 For Klimt and art fans, it is most definitely worth it

 How to find the Beethoven Frieze